The Online Chess Glossary for Kids and Parents

 - A position of "dynamic equality" could refer to a position where both sides are playing to attack completely different areas of the board or they might be playing with different ideas in mind, but the position is still roughly equal.
 So rather then just saying the position is equal, we may use the term "dynamically equal" to say that the position is tricky, but still equal.

-- The term "dynamic move" is used to describe a move that is aggressive, puts pressure on your opponent, and is perhaps a surprisng move too.
+- The term "dynamic move" is used to describe a move that is aggressive, puts pressure on your opponent, and is perhaps a surprising move too.

-- A "dynamic piece" might be a piece that is active, agressive, and creating threats that are different then the rest of the pieces on the board.
+- A "dynamic piece" might be a piece that is active, afgressive, and creating threats that are different than the rest of the pieces on the board.

 ECO (Encyclopedia of Chess Openings)